 to divert the public's attention from the loss of HMS Vortigern with

 most of her crew.
 When the next morning on 16 March a ship was sent to

 look for survivors two men were found clinging to the bow sticking from

 the water and a further half dozen were pulled from the water.
 Most of the dead were not recovered.
 The RNLI lifeboat H.F.
 Bailey, skippered by

 the renowned Joe Bloggs, was also in attendance recovering bodies.

-of the Vortigern and the loss of life, was the biggest loss on the East
+of the Vortigern was the highest incurred in the loss of a ship on East

 at Lowestoft are: Lt